Credential:

 **The program has a heavy course load, and to support better success in the program, it is recommended learners complete the following courses through Open Studies prior to starting the program: ENGL1201 and ANAT1101.

 You will be required to travel to various locations to complete your work integrated learning placements.
-It is each student's responsibility to arrange travel to their clinical and/or practicum sites; placements may be outside the City of Calgary as well as in any area of Calgary.
-Every effort is made to schedule students for Work Integrated Learning placements within the time frame of the program.
-In rare instances there may be a delay in program completion until a Work Integrated Learning placement can be arranged.
+It is each student's responsibility to arrange travel to their clinical and/or preceptorship sites; placements may be outside the City of Calgary as well as in any area of Calgary.
+Every effort is made to schedule students for work integrated learning placements within the time frame of the program.
+In rare instances there may be a delay in program completion until a work integrated learning placement can be arranged.

 When you graduate, you’ll be eligible to become licensed with the College of Licensed Practical Nurses of Alberta.
 You need to pass the Canadian Practical Nurse Registration Exam to become licensed.